Bladder Exstrophy - Causes, Symptoms, Diagnosis, and Treatment

 What Are the Symptoms of Bladder Exstrophy?

-The sign and symptoms of bladder exstrophy depend upon the severity of the condition and the involvement of other organs.
+The signs and symptoms of bladder exstrophy depend upon the severity of the condition and the involvement of other organs.

 • Incomplete Formation of the Bladder Neck and Sphincter- The bladder neck is the lowermost part of the bladder.
 The sphincter is like a band of muscles around the neck of the bladder.
 They regulate the urine flow out of the bladder.
-The child cannot hold the urine when they are not formed fully.
+The child cannot hold the urine when it is not fully formed.

 • Urine Backflow- The urine flow is from the kidneys through the ureters (tubes connecting the kidneys to the urinary bladder) into the bladder.
 During backflow, the urine flows from the bladder back toward the kidneys.